planetfederal/qgis-suite-plugin/doc/source/intro.rst

 In the case of raster layers, the hook algorithm must have a single input of type raster layer and a single output, also of type raster layer.
 In the case of vector layers, both input and output must be of type vector layer.
 If the selected model does not exist or does not have the required characteristics, it will just be ignored, and the original layer will be uploaded without any preprocessing.

+For these functionality to be available, you need a version of Processing more equal or higher that 2.0.1.1.
+If you just install QGIS 2.0.1, you will have 2.0.1.1 installed (Procesing versions are named after the QGIS version, with an extra number, to indicate the number of independent releases of the plugin after the corresponding QGIS version has been released), so you have to update it using the QGIS Plugin Manager.
+If your QGIS installation doesn't have a valid Processing version, you can still use the remaining funcitonality of the OpenGeo Explorer, but pre-upload hooks will not be run, and the correspoding parameters in the config dialog will not be shown.
+After updating you Processing plugin, a restart is needed so the OpenGeo Explorer can update itself to the new configuration.

 Other parameters
 -----------------